Welcome to the Introduction to SVS Tutorial!

 The project navigator should now look like Figure 4-2.

-NOTE: Also available under the File menu is File > Append Spreadsheets.
+NOTE: The options under File are different for the main window and the individual spreadsheets.
+When looking at a spreadsheet, under the File menu is File > Append Spreadsheets.
 Just as Join/Merge combines dataset using row matching, Append combines datasets using column header matching.
 In general, if you have more columns (phenotype or genotype) to add, use Join/Merge, but if you have more rows (samples) to add, use Append.

 5. Spreadsheet Manipulation